Meet Our Team

 Leader + Media and Communications Strategist, BVA, PGD Teaching (Secondary), PGC (Human Rights)

 Chloe is the Founder of RBHU, she organises the media and communication strategy, hospo and welfare advocacy, employment law education, and the team at RBHU.
 She’s worked hospo for 16-years (and counting!) in nearly every position from FOH, bar, floor, and the kitchen.
 She’s volunteered for unions for 10-years and has been a workers rights activist for 15-years.
 Chloe has also written extensively about the impacts of low-waged work, addiction and recovery, and our punitive welfare system and has been published both nationally and internationally.
 In a previous life she trained as a secondary teacher and was a visual artist.

-Employment Advocate, LLB.
+Employment Advocate and Secretary, LLB.